jonhadfield/soba/README.md

 ### 1.2.9 release 2024-03-03

 - Adds new feature to enable publishing to [ntfy](https://ntfy.sh/) topic on completion

-### 1.2.8 release 2024-02-14

-- Adds new feature to enable sending webhooks on completion

 See full changelog [here](./CHANGELOG.md).